 So what are the better options for people seeking HGH therapy?

-Direct injection cadaveric human growth hormone can have fatal consequences, which is why it has been banned and is no longer used.
+Direct injection of cadaveric human growth hormone can have fatal consequences, which is why it has been banned and is no longer used.
 However, research has discovered that even injecting recombinant forms of Growth hormone can have dire consequences.
 Our body may not recognize the recombinant growth hormone, thus activating the defense mechanism i.e. our immune system.
 The immune system then produces antibodies against the foreign HGH.

 When a person develops antibodies against growth hormone, it not only neutralizes the injected growth hormone, it also carries a risk of neutralizing the natural growth hormone produced by their own body.
 This leads to a higher deficit of growth hormone in comparison to the growth hormone deficit present prior to the rHGH therapy.